thedatasnok/idata2503-project/docs/DESIGN.md

 ## Layout
 - Title bar at the top of every page
   - Burger menu on the left as default, changes to back arrow when applicable
-  - Notifications icon on the right
+  - Optional icon on the right
 - Navigation bar at the bottom of every page (sign in is an exception)

 ## Icongraphy